Garden in the Himalayas

 The wild plants we collected in 2014 are doing well - about 80% survived the transition.
 Cyathea and lobelia and wild roses are looking showy and we enjoyed our first homegrown banana, We mixed English seeds with the local vegetables and herbs already established and now have beetroot, cucumber and courgettes.
 Avocados, kiwi fruits and grapes from Kathmandu will add a bit of variety to the village diet, along with lots of berries and forest fruits.

-The most exciting news is that construction of our house is well under way and it should be completed by March 2018.
-It’s designed as a family home but will be available to rent when we’re not in Tanchok.
-There’ll be an open-plan kitchen and living area with a cosy fireplace and two big (5mx4m) bedrooms, one with an en suite bathroom, plus a family bathroom and a smaller bedroom.
-While it will look very traditional with a slate roof, stone walls, wooden furniture and local textiles, solar-powered hot water, electricity, a back-up generator and wi-fi should make it a really comfortable base for volunteers and intrepid travellers alike.
+The most exciting news is that construction of our house 'Mahakaruna' is completed.
+It’s designed as a family home and is available to rent when we’re not in Tanchok.
+There is an open-plan kitchen and living area with a cosy fireplace and two big bedrooms, one with an en suite bathroom, plus a family bathroom and a smaller bedroom.
+While the house has a traditional look with a slate roof, stone walls, wooden furniture and local textiles, solar-powered hot water, electricity, a back-up generator makes it a really comfortable base for intrepid travellers.

 In 2014 volunteers from Holland, the USA and Germany all visited and thoroughly enjoyed their time here, walking, resting in the peace and quiet and observing the abundant birdlife while not hard at work.